Temporal Reasoning on Implicit Events from Distant Supervision: Experiments

-With a duration model involved to infer the end time, \textit{\modelsymbolic{}} further improves on all metrics, with 9\%, 4\%, and 10\% gains over the base language model on start time, end time and story-wide exact match, respectively. \textit{\modelsymbolic{}} can further improve the performance on start time hypothses over \textit{\modelsingle{}} even though they use the same model to predict start-time queries.
-This is because \textit{\modelsingle{}} was not designed to understand end time during the pre-training process, and fine-tuning it on such data hurts the representation in general. \textit{\modelzeroshot{}}, which uses no task-specific supervision, can achieve on-par if not better overall performance comparing to the supervised BaseLM.
+With a symbolic end-time inference, \modelsymbolic{} further improves on all metrics, with 7\%, 4\%, and 9\% gains over the base language model on start time, end time and story-wide exact match, respectively. \modelsymbolic{} can further improve the performance on start-time hypotheses over \modelpattern{} even though they use the same model to predict start-time queries.
+This is because \modelpattern{} is not designed to understand end time from pre-training, and fine-tuning on such data hurts its representation in general.
+This illustrates the benefits of models using explicit and sensible reasoning processes.

-Table~\ref{tab:performance-pn-main} compares the performances on the easy/hard split of \datasetname{}.
-Different from what we see in Table~\ref{tab:performance-iid-main}, all models fine-tuned on the ``easy'' training data suffer from training biases and artifacts, suggesting that none of the models correctly learns the task definition from the fine-tuning.
-This results in lower test performance, with \textit{\modelsymbolic{}} achieving only 71.8\% comparing to the 77.5\% in i.i.d.\ setting.
-Compared to BaseLM, our proposed models cope with this training/testing distribution difference better because of a better temporal representation.
-This is also suggested by \textit{\modelzeroshot{}}, which achieves the best averaged-performance without any task-specific fine-tuning, as it is not affected by any potential training biases.
+Table~\ref{tab:performance-iid-balanced} compares systems in the uniform-prior training setting.
+Compared to the setting in Table~\ref{tab:performance-iid-main}, a system cannot exploit prior knowledge about the label distribution when making predictions.
+Given this, we see that all baselines produce a much lower performance, e.g., the BiLSTM, which is a model that lacks much of the pre-requisite knowledge for reasoning, suddenly performs near random chance.
+Compared to the baseline models, \modelpattern{} only drops $2.7$\%, suggesting that it is more invariant to evaluation settings and better understands temporal common sense. \modelsymbolic{} has the smallest drop among all models (1.7\%) because of its explicit reasoning process on end-time hypotheses. \modelzeroshot{} does not use any \datasetname{} training examples, so it has the same performance in the uniform-prior setting which outperforms all supervised baselines including T5-3B.